-- All non-consensual sexual touch is a crime. - Peer-to-peer sexual abuse must be reported under Missouri mandatory reporting statutes. - The age of consent for sexual interaction is 18 in the state of Missouri, but age of consent is irrelevant in circumstances characterized by a significant imbalance of power (age, size, authority, position, dependence, etc.).
+- All non-consensual sexual touch is a crime. - Peer-to-peer sexual abuse must be reported under Maryland and Delaware mandatory reporting statutes. - The age of consent for sexual interaction is 18 in the state of Maryland and the age of consent for sexual interaction is 16 in the state of Delaware, but age of consent is irrelevant in circumstances characterized by a significant imbalance of power (age, size, authority, position, dependence, etc.).